jasonrhodes/mentors/README.md

 Mentors
 -------
 - your name here as a mentor
 - your rad friend who has also decided to mentor
+- [Charlie Robbins](https://github.com/indexzero) - based out of New York City.
+Send me all your questions in gists!

 ![mentors and mentees](http://media.giphy.com/media/AyAxcQ0DsAJzi/giphy.gif)

 **Why mentor?**